Seram long-tailed mosaic-tailed rat

 The Seram long-tailed mosaic-tailed rat (Melomys fulgens), also known as the Seram long-tailed melomys, is a species of rodent in the family Muridae.

 It is found only on the south coast of the island of Seram in Indonesia.
 At one time it was thought to be a subspecies of the white-bellied mosaic-tailed rat (Melomys leucogaster) but was subsequently raised to full species level.
 It differs from that species in having a much longer, scale-free tail with a calloused tip which is likely to be prehensile and used while climbing trees.

-The IUCN has insufficient information on which to assess its conservation status so it is listed as "data deficient".